Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

     -   `conda-torchrun`: Model script similar to `conda-python-distributed`, but calling the `torchrun` command in the container rather than `python`.

-    -   `get-master`: A helper command for `conda-python-distributed`.
+    -   `get-master`: A helper command for `conda-python-distributed` and `conda-torchrun`.

 The container uses a miniconda environment in which Python and its packages are installed.
-That environment needs to be activated in the container when running, which can be done with the command that is available in the container as the environment variable `WITH_CONDA` (which for this container is
+That environment needs to be activated in the container when running, which can be done with the command that is available in the container as the environment variable `WITH_CONDA` (which for this container it is
 `source /opt/miniconda3/bin/activate pytorch`).

-The container (when used with `SINGULARITY_BINDPATH` of the module) also provides the wrapper script `/runscripts/conda-python` to start the Python command from the conda environment in the container.
-That script is also available outside the container for inspection after loading the module as `$EBROOTPYTORCH/runscripts/conda-python` and you can use that script as a source of inspiration to develop a script that more directly executes your commands or does additional initialisations.
+The container (when used with `SINGULARITY_BINDPATH` of the module) also provides several wrapper scripts to start Python or torchrun from the conda environment in the container.
+Those scripts are also available outside the container for inspection after loading the module in the `$RUNSCRIPTS` subdirectory and you can use those scripts as a source of inspiration to develop a script that more directly executes your commands or does additional initialisations.